Irina Ramialison

-Irina Ramialison (born 9 June 1991) is a French former professional tennis player.
+Irina Ramialison (born 9 June 1991) is a professional tennis player from France.

 On 10 November 2014, she reached a career-high singles ranking of world No. 243.
 On 13 July 2015, she peaked at No. 196 in the WTA doubles rankings.

 Career

 2014

 Ramialison received a wildcard for the women's doubles tournament at the 2014 French Open alongside Constance Sibille; they lost in the first round to Madison Keys and Alison Riske.
 Ramialison also received a wildcard for the singles qualifying of that tournament, only dropping a single game to beat Kristína Kučová in the first round, before falling in the second to Michelle Larcher de Brito in straight sets.

+2023

+After having not played since the 2020 French Open, Ramialison made a return to professional tennis at the ITF $60,000 event in Burnie, Australia.